achirasarker/arduino-misc/README.md

 # arduino-misc
-A collection of different mini projects/functions
+A collection of different mini projects/functions built using Arduino.